 Martin Rijks' Books

 - ISBN13: 978-1-4302-2826-4

-The Game Maker's Companion is the long-awaited sequel to The Game Maker's Apprentice: the beginner's guide to game development that has become a staple of the bedrooms and classrooms of hobbyist game developers all around the world.
+The Game Maker's Companion is the long-awaited sequel to The Game Maker's Apprentice: the beginner's guide to game development that has become a staple in the bedrooms and classrooms of hobbyist game developers around the world.
 Learn More …